Breastfeeding Your Baby: How to Get Started

 5. Side Lay Technique

 This position offers comfort to the mother while feeding her newborn.
-It requires some skill, but once learnt and practiced, it usually is the position of choice for most mothers.
+It requires some skill, but once learned and practiced, it usually is the position of choice for most mothers.
 It is also suitable for mothers who have had a Caesarean-section.

 - Flexing the upper leg will help you get a comfortable position.